At a glance

-TaxHub lets you upload your tax documents by SMS, rather than email attachment or fax.
-This is a handy little perk that’s virtually unique among American tax prep companies — and one that’s hugely advantageous to customers who can’t be bothered to break out their laptop or desktop computers (if they even have them).
+Taxhub lets you upload your tax documents via text message (SMS) rather than email attachment or fax.
+That’s a handy little perk that’s virtually unique among American tax prep companies — and one that’s hugely advantageous to customers who dislike breaking out their laptop or desktop computers.

-Unlike TurboTax, H&R Block, and other competitors that began as desktop software programs, the much newer TaxHub started as a mobile-friendly, cloud-based service.
-Every part of its website is a pleasure to use on small-screened devices – there aren’t any sections that feel like they haven’t been updated since the first iPhone’s release, as is the case with Jackson Hewitt Online and some other online tax prep services.
+Unlike competitors like TurboTax and H&R Block that began as desktop software programs, the much newer Taxhub started as a mobile-friendly, cloud-based service.
+Every part of its website is a pleasure to use on small-screened devices.
+There aren’t any sections that feel like they haven’t been updated since the first iPhone’s release, as is the case with Jackson Hewitt Online and some other online tax prep services.

-TaxHub’s Audit Defense product, which provides guidance and representation throughout IRS audits, is provided to all TaxHub customers at no extra charge.
-Many competing tax prep services charge for such services – TurboTax and TaxAct both charge a bit less than $40 for comparable products, for instance.
+All Taxhub customers get Taxhub’s Audit Defense product, which provides guidance and representation throughout IRS audits, at no extra charge.
+Many competing tax prep services charge for such services.
+TurboTax and TaxAct both charge up to $50 for comparable products, for instance.

 1. Not a Good Value for Simple Tax Situations